Joshua-A-Daniel/Melody-Bay/README.md

 Only requirements from the user are:
 1. A song you'd like to loop
 2. FFMpeg being properly installed
-3. A folder stucture that doesn't contain spaces
+3. A folder structure that doesn't contain spaces

-This is my first ever program so the code is messy and will be updated as I continue to learn more.
+This is my first ever program so the code likely need work and will be updated as I continue to learn more.